Verteo/Cuber/README.md

 Who is vulnurable?
 ---
-Kindle Fire HDX tablets with FW version .3.1.0
+Kindle Fire HDX tablets with FW version older than 3.2.4.
+On 3.2.4 it is **NOT** working.
 Probably many devices using pre 13 June 2014 Little Kernel Bootloaders

 Requirements on an example Ubuntu system: